John Jenrette: U.S. House of Representatives

-Later life
+Later life and death

 Jenrette was defeated for re-election in 1980 and resigned from Congress on December 10, just days before the end of his term.
 He subsequently ran a public relations firm called Lehuguenot, Ltd., in Myrtle Beach and developed property in nearby Cherry Grove.

 His wife, Rita, separated from him in January 1981 and they divorced later the same year.

 In 2017, the book Capitol Steps and Missteps: The Wild, Improbable Ride of Congressman John Jenrette was published.
 It was written by two of Jenrette's former aides, John F. Clark and Cookie Miller VanSice.
 While promoting the book, Jenrette described his years since Congress as including "marketing an experimental balloon-operated flotation device; running (and then folding) a national chain of timeshares; breeding horses in Bulgaria; and selling Phillip Morris cigarettes in Eastern Europe immediately after the fall of the Soviet Union".
 He also imported wine from Hungary and antique furniture from Eastern Europe.

 He became a developer of major coastal property in North Myrtle Beach, and lived with his third wife Rosemary in a beachfront home in Myrtle Beach.

 After several years of declining health, Jenrette died in Conway on March 17, 2023, at the age of 86.
-South Carolina congressman James Clyburn issued a statement of tribute following Jenrette’s death.
+South Carolina congressman James Clyburn issued a statement of tribute following Jenrette's death.